 Beneficial ownership … Shell companies … Shelf companies … What’s the Difference?

-Since the Panama Papers, there seems to be an increasing interest in, and a corresponding misunderstanding of the concepts of beneficial ownership, numbered companies, shell companies and shelf companies and people use them interchangeably but they are not the same thing.
+Since the Panama Papers, there seems to be an increasing interest in the concepts of beneficial ownership, numbered companies, shell companies and shelf companies and people use them interchangeably but they are not the same thing.

 A shelf company literally means a company sitting “on a shelf.”

 This is an area that few people know much about.
-That is because lawyers are the creators, holders and protectors – in essence the gatekeepers – of shelf companies.
+That is because Big Law firms are the creators and holders of shelf companies.

-The way it works is this – lawyers incorporate private companies in which the law firm typically is the incorporator (the first shareholder holding one share).
-The company undertakes no business activity and the Minute Book for that company sits on a shelf for a number of years, sometimes ten years, like a bottle of wine aging and increasing in value.
-Eventually, the law firm will have a client who needs or desires a pre-existing company and it will sell to the client, one of its shelf companies.
-Law firms often have many shelf companies.
-On the rare occasion, a person will create their own shelf company but very rarely.
+The way it works is this – Big Law incorporates companies in which the law firm is the incorporator.
+The company undertakes no business activity and the Minute Book for that company sits on a shelf for a number of years.
+Eventually, the Big Law firm will have a client who needs or desires a pre-existing company and it will sell to the client, one of its shelf companies.
+On the rare occasion, a person will create their own shelf company.
 Once a shelf company is sold, it ceases to be a shelf company.

-Big national law firms have a Corporate Records Department, which is like a library with the Minute Books for every company the law firm represents or acts as the Records and Registered Office (the “Library“).
-The little or local firms tend not to be in this area of law as it requires specialized M&A expertise.
+Big Law has a corporate records department, which is a library with the Minute Books for every company the law firm represents or acts as the Records and Registered Office.

-The Library has another important collection of books – those are deal books, sometimes called closing books, that have every single piece of paper signed in respect of a financing or M&A transaction involving any of the companies for which the law firm holds a Minute Book.
-The closing books are material in respect of beneficial ownership, described below, because they often contain the documents evidencing beneficial ownership.
+The Big Law firm has another important collection of books – those are deal books, sometimes called closing books, that have the paperwork for M&A transactions and financings.
+The closing books are material in respect of beneficial ownership, because they often contain the documents evidencing beneficial ownership.

 There are two misconceptions about shelf companies that are worth noting:

 (b) It is not accurate that shelf companies are used when a person needs a company that is “ready to go”.
-In modern jurisdictions, it takes mere minutes to register a company online with a law firm.
-Obtaining a company that is “ready to go” is not the purpose shelf companies serve in 2016.
+In modern jurisdictions, it takes minutes to register a company.
+Obtaining a company that is “ready to go” is not the purpose shelf companies serve.

-Some jurisdictions, such as British Columbia, allow the incorporation of numbered companies, as opposed to a company that has a name.
+Some jurisdictions allow the incorporation of numbered companies, as opposed to a company that has a name.
 People object to numbered companies without any basis.
 There is nothing the matter with, or suspect about, a numbered company.

-A numbered company in British Columbia, for example, looks like this – BC1568796.
-But every company in British Columbia, even those that have actual names, such as Ocean View Holdings Inc., also has a corresponding number and is legally also known as BC1568797, and therefore its legal name is Ocean View Holdings Inc., BC1568797.
-It is no different than the company that is a solely numbered company, BC1568796.
+Every company, even those that have actual names, such as Ocean View Holdings Inc., also has a corresponding number and is legally also known as its number not its name, and therefore its legal name may be Ocean View Holdings Inc., ON1568797.
+It is no different than the company that is a solely numbered company.

 The reason people object to numbered companies is because it’s harder for them to recollect the name of a numbered company than a company without a number.
-In terms of purpose, structure, shareholders and organization, there is no difference whatsoever between a numbered and a non-numbered company, and there is moreover, nothing nefarious about any numbered company arising solely from the fact that it does not have a corporate name attached to its corporate number.
-There is also no evidence to suggest that numbered companies are used for financial crime in greater numbers than non-numbered companies.
+In terms of purpose, structure, shareholders and organization, there is no difference whatsoever between a numbered and a non-numbered company.

 3. Shell Companies – there are two meanings